 The correct answers to these questions are not engraved in stone, but Traders Accounting is very familiar with what the IRS wants and can give you expert guidance to prove you are a trader in securities.
 By the way, calling yourself a “day trader” won’t cut it – that term really has no meaning to the IRS.

 The areas of concern addressed on this page assume you are a trader in securities.
-Note that you may keep a separate portfolio that would be characterized as investments – that’s OK as long as you maintain separate bookkeeping for the two.
+Note that you may keep a separate portfolio that would be characterized as investments – that’s OK as long as you maintain monthly bookkeeping for the two.